daaronr/fundraising_data_pull/README.md

 ## Files

 **bash Folder:**

+- `pull_new_top10_plus_effective.sh` pulls data on fundraisers for top-10 plus effective  charities, and pushes to github
-- *pull_effective.sh* pulls data on new charities (data_pulls/pull_effective.R) and pushes to Github
+- *pull_effective.sh* pulls data on new effective charities (data_pulls/pull_effective.R) and pushes to Github
 - *data_munge.sh* combines all data using R scripts (script from R/process_data/main.R, calling a bunch of other scripts); saves 3 RDS files

 **R Folder:**

 *Some of these may be used in the aforementioned scripts, or in scripts we will create... need to tidy up/organise*

 - *just_giving_data_pull_sampler.R* ??pulls the effective charities and takes a sample of the top 10 (redundant?).
 - *just_giving_data_pull.R* pulls data on the effective and top 10.
 - *just_giving_data_pull_new_only.R* pulls data on the new fundraisers only.
 - *functions.R* defines functions for data pulls.
 - *get_current_state_and_randomise.R* defines the randomisation process, outputs a file listing all new treatment groups, and saves the current state
 - *set_folders.R* sets the folders needed to run the pulls.
 Folders containing data are defined in this file.

 **R/process_data:**
 - *clean_data.R* performs some light column type adjustments and deals with some missing data